lowsound42/blog/content/posts/twomiyatas.md

 The ride to work was about 25km each way and at the time I remember thinking that was a wild thing to do.
 The last time I had biked at all was when I was in high school and I never really went anywhere, I just biked around my neighbourhood.
 But it wasn't that big a deal and we'd bike over in the morning and then coordinate our departure to bike back home together as well.
 This was our routine for almost a year and a half and it turned into less of a thing we did to commute and more into a way of life.

+I wanted to be on my bike all the time.
+There was a company called Favour that was one of the first delivery app services that came up from the US that contracted people to deliver stuff on their bikes; Exploitation of Labour as a Service or ELaaS.
+I joined up and started do deliveries after my day job.
+It was a shitty gig if that was your only gig but for me at the time it was just a way to be biking and doing something after work.

+{{<imgctr omaraboutus.jpg "At Udai's office after a delivery shift">}}

-We started talking about cycling more and more, and doing bigger rides.
+After about a year and a bit of cycling to and from work, Udai and I started talking about  doing bigger rides.
 In the summer of 2015 we did a ride to Niagara falls with our friend, Guido.
 Here's us at the end of that.

 {{<imgctr niagarabike.jpeg "Ride to Niagara falls">}}